Flu Season Is Here

 Flu shots take about two weeks to provide protection.
 Discover 4 easy ways to get your flu shot at Ochsner.

-There's a belief that getting the flu vaccine can actually give you the flu and many people use it as a reason to avoid the shot.
-Doctors say it's impossible.
-While some people do get sick after being vaccinated, it's not from the vaccine.
-The most common side effect is a sore arm from the shot.
+There's a common belief that getting the flu vaccine can actually give you the flu and many people use it as a reason to avoid the shot.
+However, it is not possible to get the flu from the flu shot.
+While some people do get sick after being vaccinated, it's not from the vaccine itself.
+The most common side effect of the flu shot is simply a sore arm.

-More than 60% of patients report having a sore arm after flu vaccine .
-This is usually a nuisance and can be reduced by using moist heat and an over-the-counter pain reliever.
+More than 60% of patients report having a sore arm after flu vaccine.
+This is usually very minor and can be reduced by using moist heat and an over-the-counter pain reliever.

 How Do Vaccine Work?

-Vaccines in flu shots use killed viruses, also called inactivated vaccines.
-For the influenza vaccine, chemical inactivation is used to 'kill,' or make the virus inactive and noninfectious.
+Vaccines, such as the flu shot, use a dead version of the viruses, also called inactivated vaccines.
+For the flu vaccine, chemical inactivation is used to 'kill,' or make the virus inactive and noninfectious.
 Enough of the proteins on the virus' shell are left intact to trigger an immune response.
-The body recognizes the proteins as a danger and produces white blood cells to attack any matching flu virus, but those proteins aren't enough for the virus to reproduce and infect a person who's been vaccinated.
+The body recognizes the proteins as a danger and produces white blood cells to attack any matching flu virus.
+However, those proteins aren't enough for the virus to reproduce and infect a person who's been vaccinated.

 Protection from the Flu